I recognise that asthma is an important condition that affects many children. We will:

 - Ensure that I know what to do if a child has an asthma attack to protect the child’s welfare in the event of an emergency

 - Work with parents of children with asthma to ensure that their children are in a safe and caring environment

-I will ask parents to tell me about their child’s asthma symptoms, how to recognise when their symptoms are getting worse and how to help them take their reliever medicine.
+We will ask parents to tell me about their child’s asthma symptoms, how to recognise when their symptoms are getting worse and how to help them take their reliever medicine.
 I will record this information on the child’s personal record form.

-I will allow children with asthma immediate access to their reliever medicine whenever they need it.
+We will allow children with asthma immediate access to their reliever medicine whenever they need it.
 This may include allowing them to carry it on them either in their pocket or inhaler pouch, if they are mature enough to do this.
 I would request that I am also given an inhaler to keep at my house, in case the child forgets to bring it with them.